-Approximately 90% of Australians with MS are affected by the heat.
-This can lead to heat-induced or related fatigue.
-Heat-related fatigue can result in loss of employment, and increases the cost of living.
+Approximately 90% of Australians with MS are affected by the heat, which can lead to heat-induced or related fatigue.
+Heat-related fatigue can result in loss of employment, and significant increase in the cost of living.

-Recently, Dr ollie Jay and his team have shown that if certain parts of the body are cooled, the sensation of fatigue can be reduced, allowing physical activity in the heat to be performed for longer periods of time.
-In this project he aims to build on these findings and develop simple and novel interventions for preventing heat-related fatigue in people with MS.
+Recently, Associate Professor Ollie Jay and his team have shown that if certain parts of the body are cooled, the sensation of fatigue can be reduced, allowing physical activity in the heat to be performed for longer periods of time.
+In this project, he aims to build on these findings and develop simple and novel interventions for preventing heat-related fatigue in people with MS.

-Dr Jay will assess if swirling cold fluids in the mouth is enough, or do they need to be swallowed?
+Associate Professor Jay will assess if swirling cold fluids in the mouth is enough, or if they need to be swallowed.
 If particular skin sites can be targeted with surface cooling materials to reduce heat-related fatigue, and if methanol can be rinsed in the mouth or applied to the skin to reduce heat-related fatigue.

 Updated: 05 January, 2018